tdenkinger/resume/resume.markdown

 **phone:** 773.218.9544 / **email:** troy@denkinger.us
 **blog:** [denkinger.us](http://denkinger.us) / **github:** [github.com/tdenkinger](https://github.com/tdenkinger)

-*I am a technology leader who has spent 17 years building teams I trust to get the job done.
-My role is to bring together the best team, make sure they have the tools they need, and to clear the way.
-I try to instill and live the values of the [Agile Manifesto](agilemanifesto) whenever possible.*
+*I am a technology leader who has spent years building teams I trust, and who trust each other, to get the job done.
+I am looking for a company and team who understand that software development is a human endeavor.*

 ## Professional Experience